sobi3ch/terraform-ssm/README.md

 This Terraform configuration sets up an EC2 instance with SSM access, banning SSH access.

 ### Usage
-1. Clone the repo & `cd` to it
+1. Clone the repo & `cd` to it.
-1. Update setting in locals (optional)
+1. Copy `variables.auto.tfvars.example` to `variables.auto.tfvars` and update if needed.
 1. `terraform init`
 1. `terrafrom plan`
 1. `terrafrom apply`